KingsleyIbe/language-translator/README.md

 # LANGUAGE TRANSLATOR APP

-The Language Translator App is a rails application that allows to users to translate any language into other languages of their choice.
+The Language Translator App is a rails application that allows users to translate any language into other languages of their choice.
 The application provides the user with over one hundred languages and utilizes various endpoints.

 #### Budget App Screenshots